Entropicsky/Perplexity-Crawler/README.md

 5. Cleans and formats citation content with Perplexity
 6. Creates cross-referenced indexes of questions and citations

+### OpenAI Integration
+After consolidation:
+1. Uploads markdown files and summaries to OpenAI's file storage
+2. Creates a vector store for semantic search capabilities
+3. Adds uploaded files to the vector store
+4. Tracks project details in a central JSON file

 ## Recent Enhancements

+1. **OpenAI Integration**: Upload research files to OpenAI and create vector stores for semantic search
+2. **Research Project Tracking**: Central JSON tracking of all research projects
-1. **Interactive Mode**: Run without arguments and follow prompts
+2. **Interactive Mode**: Run without arguments and follow prompts
-2. **Citation Prioritization**: Focus on the most frequently referenced citations
+3. **Citation Prioritization**: Focus on the most frequently referenced citations
-3. **Consolidated Summary Files**: Automatically combine all summaries
+4. **Consolidated Summary Files**: Automatically combine all summaries
-4. **Improved File Naming**: Changed naming convention from Q-prefix to A-prefix for better sorting
+5. **Improved File Naming**: Changed naming convention from Q-prefix to A-prefix for better sorting
-5. **Timeout Protection**: Automatically skip citations that take too long to process
+6. **Timeout Protection**: Automatically skip citations that take too long to process
-6. **Summaries Directory**: Organized consolidated files in a dedicated folder
+7. **Summaries Directory**: Organized consolidated files in a dedicated folder

 ## Performance Benefits
 - **Time savings**: 30-50% overall time reduction for multi-question research